PoisotLab/cc_rac_2015/application.md

 This allocation is needed so that this particularly demanding project will not eat through the default allocation, that will be use by visiting students and colleagues to do routine simulations and data analysis.

 ### Impact of a cut

+Minimal: the analyses will mostly involve very short bursts of very intense resource use -- if less resources are available, the bursts will be slightly longer.
+However, should they become unreasonably so, I will move this project to a cloud HPC provider.

 ## Storage request